univention/univention-corporate-server/doc/manual/windows/samba-domain.rst

 The logon scripts are stored in :samp:`/var/lib/samba/sysvol/{Domainname}/scripts/` and provided under the share name *NETLOGON*.
-The file name of the script must be given relative to that directory.
+The filename of the script must be given relative to that directory.

 The NETLOGON share is replicated within the scope of the SYSVOL replication.